wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 ### Architecting with plugins

-As long as you're building a small to medium-sized LLM-based applications, I recommend building one or at least very few plugin classes in C#.
+As long as you're building a small to medium-sized LLM-based applications, I recommend building one or at least very few plugin classes.
 It will make it easier to manage the structure of your application this way.

 There's a growth path though from smaller to bigger LLM-based application when it comes to using functions and plugins.
-As your application grows, you'll need to build more plugins.
+As your application grows, you'll want to refactor the functions and move them into separate plugins.
 It can be useful to move the plugins into separate libraries to make it easier to navigate the code base.

 As soon as you find that you need to work on an application with multiple teams, it can be beneficial to split plugins into separate microservice style applications and use